Welcome to the

 An introduction to the Association

-by our vice-patron, Air Marshal Sir Dusty Miller
+by our Patron, Air Marshal Sir Dusty Miller

 The Association magazine, 'The Haltonian', is published twice yearly and additional Newsletters are electronically mailed out four or five times a year.
 These publications are free to members and assist in keeping us all in touch.